Palmier

 We do not sell, share, or use your data for advertising, analytics, profiling, or any purpose other than operating the Service.

-5. Data Retention
+6. Data Retention

 • Host registrations are retained until you remove your host from the PWA, which cascades deletion of all associated push subscriptions.

 • Push subscriptions are automatically removed when the browser's push endpoint becomes invalid (HTTP 404 or 410).
+FCM tokens are automatically removed when they become invalid.

 • NATS messages are not retained — they are forwarded in real time and discarded.
+This includes all device capability requests and responses.

 • Local data on your machine is retained until you delete it.
 See the host daemon README for removal instructions.

-6. Data Security
+7. Data Security

 Communication between your devices and our server uses TLS encryption.
 NATS connections are authenticated with tokens.
 Client tokens authenticate paired devices to your host.